Seeing a cloud of smoke coming from your dishwasher can be frightening. Most homeowners who experience this are scared because it is a fire sign.

 These are hard to notice, so you must call an expert to inspect your dishwasher and determine the problem.

-Many manufacturers issue appliance recalls to new smoking dishwashers.
+Many manufacturers issue appliance recalls for new smoking dishwashers.

 It is a notification to users of a particular dishwasher brand stating that the device is faulty and could be a fire hazard.